acumos/acumos-java-client/docs/end-user-guide/onboarding-java-guide.rst

            rpc transform (DataFrame) returns (Prediction);
            }

     #. application.properties file - Mention the port number on which the service exposed by the model will finally run on.
-The push_url and auth_url are used only by CLI on-boarding and depend of your own Acumos installation, you can retrieve it on your Acumos portal in the ON-BOARDING MODEL page.
+The push_url and auth_url are used only by CLI on-boarding and depend of your own Acumos installation, you can retrieve them on your Acumos portal in the ON-BOARDING MODEL page.

         .. code-block:: python